Get started

 esp_set_cache_dir("./path/to/location")

-mapSpain relies on giscoR for downloading some files, and both packages are well synchronized.
-Setting the same caching directory on both would speed up the data load on your session.
+mapSpain relies on giscoR for downloading some files, and both packages can share cache settings.
+Using the same cache directory for both packages speeds up data loading in your session.

 Basic example